JohnGrubba/Freqtrade-Strategies/README.md

 - Make sure to Invest all of your money, to get the lowest profits possible
 - Hyperopt to short trade duration.
 - Entries always after pumps -> to snipe dumps
+- !
+ATTENTION !
+Those strats are NSFW
+- Make sure no one watches you starting any of those strategies live